-- The authority to administer, interpret, and enforce the provisions of this UDC, and to require and approve land development improvements and to require improvement guarantees for public improvements as specified in this UDC. - The authority and sole discretion to require and/or accept documents required by this UDC electronically, upon a determination that doing so will assist the Zoning Administrator and the public in the administration of this UDC. - 3.
+- B. Zoning Administrator Powers.
+The Zoning Administrator shall have those powers and duties expressly identified in this section and this UDC, including, but not limited to: - The authority to administer, interpret, and enforce the provisions of this UDC, and to require and approve land development improvements and to require improvement guarantees for public improvements as specified in this UDC. - The authority and sole discretion to require and/or accept documents required by this UDC electronically, upon a determination that doing so will assist the Zoning Administrator and the public in the administration of this UDC. - 3.
 The authority to inspect premises proposed for subdivision or land development, including anv improvements within such subdivision or land development, to determine compliance with the requirements of this UDC and other laws and regulations of the City.
 No person shall refuse entry or access to any person authorized to conduct inspections who presents appropriate credentials for same, nor shall any person obstruct, hamper, or interfere with any such person while in the process of carrying out his official duties. - 4.
-The authority to establish procedures for inspection of land development activity at various intervals in the development process, including without limitation inspection procedures for erosion control, the initiating of grading or land-disturbing activity, installation of on-site sewage disposal systems or sanitary sewer, installation of storm drainage pipe, detention. or other stormwater installation facilities, and thoroughfare curbing and gutter, thoroughfare sub-grade, base, or paving. - 5.
-The authority to review and grant administrative variances in accordance with Sec.
+The authority to establish procedures for inspection of land development activity at various intervals in the including development process. limitation without inspection procedures for erosion control, the initiating of grading or land-disturbing activity, installation of on-site sewage disposal systems or sanitary sewer, installation of storm drainage pipe, detention, or other stormwater and installation facilities. of thoroughfare curbing and gutter, thoroughfare sub-grade, base, or paving.

+- 5. The authority to review and grant administrative variances in accordance with Sec.
 3-18. - 6.
 The authority to review and grant Special Administrative Permits in accordance with Sec.
-3-15.

-- 7. The authority to review, approve, conditionally approve or deny final plats of minor subdivisions, farmette subdivisions, lot combination plats, lot line adjustments, construction plans and final plats of major subdivisions when preliminary plat approval has been obtained from the City Council. - 8.
+3-15. - 7.
+The authority to review, approve, conditionally approve or deny final plats of minor subdivisions, farmette subdivisions, lot combination plats, lot line adjustments, construction plans and final plats of major subdivisions when preliminary plat approval has been obtained from the City Council. - 8.
 The authority to review major subdivisions for conformity to the requirements of this UDC, to make reports and recommendations to the Planning Commission and the City Council on major subdivisions. - 9.
 The authority to issue written zoning verifications stating the existing zoning of a particular parcel of property, including conditions and nonconforming situations applicable thereto.
 Requests to the Zoning Administrator shall be in writing, accurately identify the property, and be accompanied by a fee established by the City Council. - 10.
 The authority to prepare and recommend standard drawings and construction specifications for private and public improvements not specified in this UDC.
 Upon their adoption by the City Council, they shall become mandatory. - C. Exemptions to Zoning Administrator Powers.
 The powers authorized in subsection (B) above do not extend to other ordinances or regulations referenced in this UDC.
 Those other ordinances and regulations are administered by the directors of the departments responsible them, as established by the County or City Council. - D. Appeals.
 Any person aggrieved by an interpretation or decision of the Zoning Administrator or other official responsible for the administration of this UDC may file an appeal to the City Council in accordance with Sec.
+3-19.

-3-19. - E. Fees.
+E. Fees.
 The fees for various applications required by this UDC shall be as set by separate resolution of the City Council.
 Required fees shall not be refunded once submitted.